adiazpar/adiazpar/README.md

 ## 🌚 Hi there!

-I'm Alex, a full-stack developer based in the US!
+I'm Alex, a full-stack developer based in the US.

 I enjoy experimenting with hardware and software to push the edge of what's possible.